Tell Me I'm Pretty: Critical reception

 Tell Me I'm Pretty received generally favorable reviews from music critics.
 According to review aggregator Metacritic, the album has an average critic review score of 73/100, based on 16 reviews.
 Writing for Exclaim!, Daniel Sylvester said that frontman Matthew Shultz "has hit the mark lyrically and vocally here, inviting listeners into the emotionally charged and honest world that Cage the Elephant inhabit."
 Dave Simpson writing for The Guardian gave it a 4/5 stating “ The producer’s trademarks – slightly psychedelic 60s garage rock given a postmodern sound – are all over Tell Me I’m Pretty, but the band never abandon their own singular, brattish energy.
 There are Stonesy and Kinksy riffs and classic themes about worried parents, ruckuses, self-doubt and at least one visit to the doctor “’cause I don’t feel right”.
 The band are operating in an ever more overcrowded field, but their songwriting has never been sharper.”
+Neil Young of AllMusic wrote with this album "Cage the Elephant are maturing and their songs have a new heft to them, which may drive away some old diehards but will certainly attract new followers."

+Consequence of Sound added "The band’s musicality shines far greater than ever, even when blended together into a psychedelic soup: Brad Shultz has perfected his pedal work (“Too Late to Say Goodbye”, “Mess Around”), drummer Jared Champion has strengthened his grip on Starr quality (“Sweetie Little Jean”), and Daniel Tichenor is determined to make bass line love to each and every harmony on wax.
+Most importantly, Auerbach’s leadership acts like an epic spotlight, differentiating the fourth Cage album from everything else in their catalog."

 Andrew Harrison writing for Drowned in sound stated “Tell Me I’m Pretty sits very much in the same league as Melophobia – a confident, eclectic rock record with heaps of personality and charm.
 It smacks of a band who, having finally found their identity, are starting to explore new territory with remarkable confidence.”

-Tell Me I'm Pretty won Best Rock Album at the 59th Annual Grammy Awards on February 12, 2017.
+Tell Me I'm Pretty won Best Rock Album at the 59th Annual Grammy Awards on February 12, 2017, marking the band’s first Grammy win.